 To further investigate this speculation, we have constructed an explanatory model with the following variables: Y denotes year (independent variable) and F denotes Fresh Water Withdrawals in Iowa (dependent variable).
 It seems in the diagram that Y does not suffice for an entirely accurate prediction about F. It is widely acknowledged that factors other than the year affect the withdrawals.
 Thus, pending discussion below of omitted variables bias, we now hypothesize that the emissions are determined by the year and by an aggregation of omitted factors that we term "noise".
 In our model, we suppose that the "noise" remains constant and the year affects the withdrawals in a "linear" fashion, that is, each additional year adds the same amount to the withdrawals.

-Then, the hypothesized relationship between year and Fresh Water Withdrawals in Iowa may be written as where
+Then, the hypothesized relationship between year and Fresh Water Withdrawals in Iowa may be written as where α = a constant amount (what one earns with zero education);

 $$F = \alpha + \beta Y + \varepsilon \quad (1)$$